 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
-Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
-Traveling For Miles and CardRatings may receive a commission from card issuers.
+Other links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

 I’ve been a big fan of Briggs & Riley for a number of years.
 I like quite a few of the ranges the luggage maker offers and I love the idea behind the lifetime guarantee that Briggs & Riley says it operates, but I’ve never had the need to rely on the integrity of the warranty that helps Briggs & Riley stand out from the pack.
 That has just changed.

-The Briggs & Riley Guarantee
+The Briggs & Riley guarantee

 Before I go on to tell my story, you should know what the Briggs & Riley guarantee says: